emissary-ingress/emissary/concepts/developers.md

 * Agility: Service owners can change their Ambassador Edge Stack onfiguration without worrying about other end users or going through a central operations function.
 * Organizational scalability: Configuring individual routes in Ambassador Edge Stack is the responsibility of service owners, instead of a centralized team.
 * Maintainability: If a service is deleted, the route disappears with the service.
 All of the machinery used to manage Kubernetes manifests can be used with Ambassador Edge Stack without modification.

-## Centralized configuration

-It's possible as a migration strategy to start with a centralized Ambassador Edge Stack configuration that contains all the necessary mappings (you can create a dummy `service` for this).
-In general, though, this approach is not recommended.

 ## Ingress resources